Sequential and distributive forcings without choice: Preliminaries

 When given a collection of $\PP$-names, $\{\dot x_i\mid i\in I\}$, we will denote by $\{\dot x_i\mid i\in I\}^\bullet$ the canonical name this class generates: $\{\tup{\1,\dot x_i}\mid i\in I\}$.
 This notation extends naturally to ordered pairs and functions whose domain is in the ground model.
 We will also say that $\dot y$ \textit{appears} in $\dot x$ if there is some $p\in\PP$ such that $\tup{p,\dot y}\in\dot x$.

 Given a set $X$, we use $|X|$ to denote its cardinal number.
 If $X$ can be well-ordered, then $|X|$ is simply the least ordinal equipotent with $X$.
 Otherwise, we use the Scott cardinal of $X$ which is the set $\{Y\in V_\alpha\mid\exists f\colon X\to Y\text{ a bijection}\}$ with $\alpha$ taken as the least ordinal for which the set is non-empty.
 Greek letters, when used as cardinals, will always refer to well-ordered cardinals.
+We will denote by $\COrd$ the class of well-orderable cardinals, that is the finite ordinals and the $\aleph$ numbers.

 We write $|X|\leq|Y|$ to mean that there is an injection from $X$ into $Y$, and we write $|X|<|Y|$ to mean that there is an injection, but there is no injection from $Y$ into $X$.
 Note that unlike in the case of $\ZFC$, writing $|X|\nleq|Y|$ does not imply that $|Y|<|X|$.